bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

 Memory games have been shown to greatly help children develop key skills.
 Brain functions such as focus, attention and concentration are improved by games such as this one.
-Visual recognition is also improved as is both short-term and long-term memory.
+Visual recognition is also improved as are both short-term and long-term memory.
 Adults also can greatly benefit from 'exercising' the brain, as any activity which encourages mental activity maintains and can improve mental function.